Dutch sound alarm about possible risks of e-cigarettes

 FLASHING LIGHTS

-"In advance of European regulations, I will take measures in national legislation in regard to advertising, safety, quality and labelling of e-cigarettes," the letter said.
+"In advance of European regulations, I will take measures in national legislation in regard to advertising, safety, quality and labeling of e-cigarettes," the letter said.

 Additional research will be conducted by the institute to learn more about e-cigarettes, the ministry said.

-The warning came as Britain signalled it would force tobacco companies to scrap branded cigarette packaging on Thursday in an attempt to reduce the number of children who may be drawn to smoking by striking and brightly coloured packs.
+The warning came as Britain signaled it would force tobacco companies to scrap branded cigarette packaging on Thursday in an attempt to reduce the number of children who may be drawn to smoking by striking and brightly colored packs.

-The Dutch institute raised concerns on its website last week that e-cigarettes are attractive to young people because of bright colours, flashing lights and jewellery-like appearance.
+The Dutch institute raised concerns on its website last week that e-cigarettes are attractive to young people because of bright colors, flashing lights and jewelry-like appearance.

 Roughly 11 to 18 percent of Dutch smokers have tried the e-cigarette, while about 5 percent said they use it regularly, the ministry said.